mdragone1/ESP32-IoT-Workshop/docs/part2/CERT1.md

 Having unsecured traffic for an IoT solution is not a good idea, so in this lab you will convert the unsecured MQTT connection into a SSL/TLS connection.

 When using SSL/TLS you can verify the certificate(s) presented by the server if you have the certificate of the Root Certificate Authority used to sign the server certificate.
-Your Laptop will have common root CA certificates installed as part of the OS or browser so web traffic can be secured and the padlock on your browser can be shown.
+Your laptop will have common root CA certificates installed as part of the OS or browser so web traffic can be secured and the padlock on your browser can be shown.
 However, you need to add any certificate to IoT devices if you want to verify server certificates.

 Some IoT platforms do not allow you to replace the certificates used for MQTT traffic.
 Others (e.g. IBM Cloud) may allow you to generate your own self-signed certificates, and add them to the IoT platform and the ESP8266 code, to enable a SSL/TLS connection with the server certificate verified against the root CA certificate installed on the ESP8266.